SmaIIstars/myblog/source/_posts/Vue3.md

 #### Unkeyed

 **Different letters represent different nodes (The number is added here to facilitate drawing).
 The nodes are compared in turn, and if they are different, the nodes are updated.
-Finallym if there are more old nodes than new nodes, the remaining nodes are removed, other wish all of them are added.**
+Finally if there are more old nodes than new nodes, the remaining nodes are removed, other wish all of them are added.**

 ```mermaid
 graph TB